trulia/hologram/README.md

     # If you want to change the way code examples appear in the styleguide,
     # modify the files in this folder
     code_example_templates: ./code_example_templates

+    # The folder that contains custom code example renderers.
+    # If you want to create additional renderers that are not provided
+    # by Hologram (i.e. coffeescript renderer, jade renderer, etc)
+    # place them in this folder
+    code_example_renderers: ./code_example_renderers

     # Any other asset folders that need to be copied to the destination
     # folder.
 Typically this will include the css that you are trying to